How To Move to Germany (2024 Guide)

 A research visa allows researchers and guest scientists to study in Germany for an extended period.
 You must have a doctorate or similar degree to qualify.
 You must receive an admission contract or agreement to study at a university or an organization’s research department.

-It could take between two weeks and six months to secure the visa, depending on the number of applicants.
+Securing this visa can take between two weeks and six months depending on the number of applicants.
 You must provide the following items to qualify for this visa:

 - Acceptance letter from an organization or university under which you’ll conduct research